 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

 Climate Lobbying Overview: The US Chamber of Commerce (the Chamber) appears actively opposed to climate policy in the US.
-While the Chamber updated its climate position statement to a nominally more positive stance in 2021, it advocated in opposition to early policy measures advanced by the Biden administration shortly thereafter.
-The Chamber’s positive communications in 2021 follow years of strategic opposition to most strands of climate policy and, from 2016-2020, active support for the Trump administration’s deregulatory agenda.
+While the Chamber updated its climate position statement to a nominally more positive stance in 2021, its positive top-line communications follow years of strategic opposition to most strands of climate policy and, from 2016-2020, active support for the Trump administration’s deregulatory agenda.
 Moreover, the Chamber has continued to oppose critical climate measures from 2022-23, including running strategic campaigns against both the US Build Back Better and Inflation Reduction Act.

-Top-line Messaging on Climate Policy: Since 2019, the Chamber has stated support for “durable” climate policy that recognizes both the “costs of action and inaction.”
-Its 2021 position statement further endorses a market-based approach to emissions reductions but stops short of supporting global emissions reductions in line with IPCC advice.
+Top-line Messaging on Climate Policy: The Chamber’s 2021 position statement endorses a market-based approach to emissions reductions but stops short of supporting global emissions reductions in line with IPCC advice.
 Rather, a statement on its website expresses concern with certain proposed timelines that are “not viewed as feasible.”
-The group campaigned heavily against the Build Back Better Act, stating in September 2021, for example, as reported by NBC News, the Chamber opposed the range of climate provisions in the budget reconciliation bill, stating they don’t represent ““a serious attempt to establish durable climate policy.”
+The group campaigned heavily against the Build Back Better Act, stating in September 2021, for example, as reported by NBC News, that the climate provisions in the bill don’t represent “a serious attempt to establish durable climate policy.”

-In April 2021, the Chamber signed on to a joint letter supporting the Paris Agreement and advocating for a US target of cutting GHG emissions by at least 50% below 2005 levels by 2030.
-The Chamber's initial reversal on the Paris Agreement in 2019 followed years of detailed opposition.
-In 2017, the Chamber sponsored and publicized research criticizing the US’s GHG emission reduction pledge under the Agreement, which was subsequently used by the Trump Administration in 2017 to justify pulling the US out of the deal.
-In March 2019, the Chamber’s Global Energy Institute submitted detailed criticism of the US’s obligation under the Paris Agreement to US House Representatives, arguing that the GHG emissions target commitments were “completely unrealistic.”
+In April 2021, the Chamber signed a joint letter supporting the Paris Agreement and advocating for a US target of cutting GHG emissions by at least 50% below 2005 levels by 2030.
+The Chamber's reversal on the Paris Agreement followed years of detailed opposition.
+In 2017, it sponsored and publicized research criticizing the US’s GHG emission reduction pledge under the Agreement, which was subsequently used by the Trump Administration in 2017 to justify pulling the US out of the deal.
+In March 2019, the Chamber’s Global Energy Institute submitted detailed criticism of the US’s obligation under the Paris Agreement to the US House of Representatives, arguing that the GHG emissions target was “completely unrealistic.”
 A month later, just before the Trump administration’s efforts to finalize this move, the Chamber altered its position, stating instead that it supported US participation in the deal.